discordjs/guide/guide/interactions/modals.md

 The custom id is a developer-defined string of up to 100 characters.
 :::

-As you can see, we construct the modal and assign it a custom id and a title.
-Once our modal is constructed, we send it as a response to the interaction via `#showModal`.
+As you can see, you construct the modal and assign it a custom id and a title.
+After you added some user input elements, you will send it as a response to the interaction via `#showModal`.

-We're still missing one step - adding inputs.
+You are still missing one of these steps - adding inputs.
 Adding inputs is similar to adding components to messages.

 ::: warning
 If you're using typescript you'll need to specify the type of components your action row holds.
 This can be done by specifying the generic parameter in `ActionRowBuilder`.

 ```diff
 - new ActionRowBuilder()